rsoury/buyte/README.md

 ## Caveats

-- [ApplePay](https://github.com/rsoury/applepay/) depdency has some caveats
+- [ApplePay](https://github.com/rsoury/applepay/) dependency has some caveats:
   - You may need to change your `PKG_CONFIG_PATH` to include OpenSSL.
 For example, on my Mac I use `PKG_CONFIG_PATH=$(brew --prefix openssl)/lib/pkgconfig go test`.
   - After Serverless Deploy, go to AWS Cognito and save the Cognito Triggers page.
   There is a bug here where without the save, they will not run when required.

 ## Development Endpoints